-Andhra Pradesh Travel Guide
+Andhra Pradesh Region

-Region South Indian state with long coastline and Tirupati
+South Indian state with long coastline and Tirupati

 Andhra Pradesh hosts Tirupati's Venkateswara temple, Visakhapatnam's beaches and port, the Araku Valley coffee region, and a coastal cuisine marked by spicy curries and regional biryanis.

-Why Visit Andhra Pradesh #
+Why Visit Andhra Pradesh#

 Tirumala’s Venkateswara Temple near Tirupati is one of the world’s busiest pilgrimage sites - plan for long queues but expect efficient temple logistics.
 Dressing modestly and booking darshan slots in advance makes the experience smoother.